boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

  * Data Confidentiality and Integrity of an IETF Network Slice:

      As described in {{Section 5.1.2.1 of !I-D.ietf-teas-ietf-network-slices}}, the customer might request an SLE that mandates encryption.
-As described in {#transport-plane-mapping-models}, this can be achieved by mapping the traffic to a transport plane that uses only MACsec-encrypted links.
+As described in {{transport-plane-mapping-models}}, this can be achieved by mapping the traffic to a transport plane that uses only MACsec-encrypted links.

 Many of the YANG modules cited in this document define schema for data that is designed to be accessed via network management protocols such as NETCONF {{!RFC6241}} or RESTCONF {{!RFC8040}}.
 The lowest NETCONF layer is the secure transport layer, and the mandatory-to-implement secure transport is Secure Shell (SSH) {{!RFC6242}}.
 The lowest RESTCONF layer is HTTPS, and the mandatory-to-implement secure transport is TLS {{!RFC8446}}.